Cold Weather Camping

 Check out our detailed videos about the 4-season Solution on our Set Up Videos page.
-In stock and ready to ship.

 We wanted a system that could retrofit all of our latest a-sym models so that no one had to buy a whole new hammock just to get the improvements.
 We were looking for something that did more than just keep your back warm.
 We were also looking for a solution which solved more than one problem in one temperature range.
 We wanted something that could keep the whole hammock warmer and capable of handling temperature extremes without adding extra bulk to your pack.
 It would also be good if it could improve protection in horizontally wind- driven rain.
 And then, while we're at it, let's make it ultralite, compact and affordable!